-Now, let’s dig into the numbers… I saw another dip in blog income last month, but I landed just above my forecast range.
-I still saw pretty strong affiliate commissions from my guide about how to start a blog and another consistent month of sales for my comprehensive blogging course, Built to Blog: How to Get Your First 10,000 Readers and Earn Six-Figures Blogging.
+Now, digging into the numbers for September… blog income remained at a sustained level, again landing far above my forecast range thanks to increased affiliate commissions from my guide about how to start a blog, and another month of steady enrollments in my comprehensive blogging course, Built to Blog: How to Get Your First 10,000 Readers and Earn Six-Figures Blogging (enrollments are still open if you want to join us 👋).

-Now, on to the details of my September income report…
+Now, on to the details of my September blog income report…

 In these monthly reports, I track my total income every month, including each individual source of that income, and associated expenses with running my business.
 This is the good and the bad.